fpgadeveloper/ethernet-fmc-zynq-gem/docs/source/updating.md

 1. Download and install the PetaLinux release that you intend to use.
 2. Download and install the BSP for the target platform for the release that you intend to use.

-   * For MicroZed, PicoZed, ZedBoard, UltraZed-EG and UltraZed-EV contact your [Avnet rep](https://www.avnet.com)
+   * For PicoZed, ZedBoard, UltraZed-EG and UltraZed-EV, download the BSP from the [Avnet downloads] page
    * For ZC706, ZCU102, ZCU104 and ZCU106, download the BSP from the
      [Xilinx downloads] page
    * For PYNQ-ZU, there is a PetaLinux BSP maintainted in the [PYNQ-ZU Git repo](https://github.com/Xilinx/PYNQ-ZU)